Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 • Pay attention to the colors in the audio menu as your video is playing.
 Ideally you want your volume within the yellow area or just within the red area but definitely not touching the top.
 If it does touch the top, grab the slider and lower it down a little.

-Once you’re happy with your primary audio, you’ll then need to adjust the second area of audio which is the music track that complements your spoken audio.
 We normally set our music level at around -25 to -30 decibels but there’s no hard rule with this.
-As long as your viewers can still hear and understand any spoken audio is the main goal here.
+As long as your viewers can still hear and understand any spoken audio, that’s the main thing that matters here.

 Step 7: Color Grade your Video